 Discrimination against Roman Catholics

-Gerymandering , the practise of unfair constitutional division, was rife throughout the north but nowhere so blatant as the city of Derry where a minority Protestant/unionist population was able to, unapologetically, maintain control over the local corporation.
+Gerrymandering, the practice of unfair constitutional division, was rife throughout the north but nowhere so blatant as the city of Derry where a minority Protestant/unionist population was able to, unapologetically, maintain control over the local corporation.

 The Northern Ireland Civil Rights Association Is Formed

-Northern Ireland Catholics, from all classes and backgrounds, were impressed by the Martin Luther King and his non-violent campaign to liberate the black people of the U.S.A. and they began to emulate his tactics by planning a series of Civil Rights marches across Northern Ireland.
-In this they were supported by many liberal Protestants, communists, socialists and so was born in 1967, the Northern Ireland Civil Rights Association.
+Northern Ireland Catholics, from all classes and backgrounds, had been impressed by the Martin Luther King and his non-violent campaign to liberate the black people of the U.S.A. and they began to emulate his tactics by planning a series of Civil Rights marches across Northern Ireland.
+In this, they were supported by many liberal Protestants, communists, socialists and so was born in 1967, the Northern Ireland Civil Rights Association.
 They demanded an end to religious discrimination in the allocation of jobs and houses.